David Adjaye: Recent work

 In 2015, Adjaye was commissioned to design a new home for the Studio Museum in Harlem.

 In March 2018, Adjaye Associates' designs for the National Cathedral of Ghana were unveiled by Ghanaian president Nana Addo Dankwa Akufo-Addo.

-In September 2020, Adjaye unveiled his designs for the Princeton University Art Museum.
+In September 2020, Adjaye unveiled his designs for the Princeton University Art Museum (project completed, and museum open to the public October 31, 2025.)
 That same year, he also unveiled his designs for the Thabo Mbeki Presidential Library as well as The Martyrs Memorial in Niamey, Niger.

 In November 2020, Adjaye revealed his vision for the Museum of West African Art which will be built in Benin City, Nigeria.
 Adjaye Associates' building will house historic art and artefacts as well as incorporate galleries dedicated to contemporary arts.

 In 2021, Adjaye revealed his design for the District Hospitals project across Ghana, Accra and The Africa Institute in Sharjah, UAE.

 In April 2021, the Cherry Groce Memorial Pavilion was completed in Brixton.
 Commissioned by the Cherry Groce Foundation, the memorial is in honour of Cherry Groce, who was shot in her home by the Metropolitan Police in front of her children on 28 September 1985, sparking the 1985 Brixton riot.

 In September 2022, the W. E. B. Du Bois Museum Foundation unveiled the plans and renderings for the new W. E. B. Du Bois Museum Complex in Accra, Ghana, designed by Adjaye.

 In October 2022, Grinnell College Board of Trustees approved construction of the new Civic Engagement Quad Core Project designed by Adjaye, slated to open in fall 2024.

 His other recent works include interiors for the SEIU 1199 Healthcare Workers' East in New York City, The Webster in Los Angeles, California (2020), Mole House in London, UK (2019), Ruby City in San Antonio, Texas (2019), McCarter Switching Station in Newark, New Jersey (2018), Sugar Hill Mixed-Use Development in Harlem, New York (2015), Alara Concept Store in Lagos, Nigeria (2015), Aïshti Foundation in Beirut, Lebanon (2015).

 His design for the Abrahamic Family House on Saadiyat Island in Abu Dhabi, UAE, opened in 2023.
 It is inspired by the Document on Human Fraternity and has a mosque, church, and synagogue, celebrating the three major Abrahamic religions.
 It also includes a cultural center which promotes the values of mutual respect and peaceful coexistence.

 In July 2023, developer Hondo withdrew its planning application for an Adjaye Associates-designed 22-storey tower in Brixton, south London, days before a Greater London Authority hearing.
 The 98m-tall block received over 1,000 objections from locals and was criticised for its prominence in a mostly low-rise area.